-Fifty years ago (July 20, 1969), the Apollo 11 lunar lander touched down on the moon’s surface.
+Fifty-two years ago (July 20, 1969), the Apollo 11 lunar lander touched down on the moon’s surface.
 Humanity took its first steps beyond our planet.
 Years of work and technological advances helped make this historic event come to pass.
 Technologies developed for that project — and subsequent space program projects — have become part of our everyday lives.

 Some of those technologies have boosted efficiency, improved measurements of our planet and weather, and contributed new lightweight materials that last longer.
 Our future sustainability will grow on some of these space-race era technologies.